 TTC signal work closes part of Line 1 this weekend

-This weekend, Jan.
-21-22, TTC crews will continue installation and testing of the new Automatic Train Control (ATC) signal system, requiring Line 1 Yonge-University to close between St George and Downsview stations.
-When installation is complete in 2019, ATC will result in a more modern and reliable signal system that will allow for a 25 per cent increase in the number of trains operating on Line 1.
+This weekend, Apr.
+8-9, TTC crews will continue installation and testing of the new Automatic Train Control (ATC) signal system, requiring Line 1 Yonge-University to close between St George and Downsview stations.

 Because of on-street construction around Eglinton West, St Clair West and Dupont stations, shuttle buses will run between Downsview and Lawrence West stations only.
 To supplement shuttle service and move customers more efficiently to the Yonge St. side of Line 1, the TTC is doubling service on nine east-west bus and streetcar routes in the closure area.

 - 14 Glencairn

 - 32 Eglinton West

 To provide better bus service, parking will be restricted on Lawrence Ave.
 W. between Allen Rd. and Yonge St., and on Bathurst St. between Bloor St. and Barton Ave.